JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model_event_listening.md

 - changes of references to other entities

 The change of references may happen indirectly by modifying the referred entity.
-For example, when removing a child entity, two events are generated: `Removed` for child and `Replaced` for parent.
+For example, when removing a child entity, two events are generated: `Removed` for a child and `Replaced` for a parent.
-When adding a new child entity, again two events will be generated: `Added` for child and `Replaced` for parent.
+When adding a new child entity, again two events will be generated: `Added` for a child and `Replaced` for a parent.

 #### Examples